 Accounting principles generally accepted in the United States of America require that the management's discussion and analysis and pension information listed in the table of contents be presented to supplement the basic financial statements.
 Such information, although not part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements and other knowledge we obtained during our audits of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-BKD, LLP
+BKD,LIP

-Houston, Texas July 2, 2013
+Houston, Texas July 14, 2014

-Management's Discussion and Analysis Years Ended December 31, 2012 and 2011
+Memorial Medical Center A Component Unit of Calhoun County, Texas Management's Discussion and Analysis December 31, 2013 and 2012

 Introduction